Skip to content

 Features as building blocks

-In your pyproject.toml, you define features as reusable components:
+In pyproject.toml, define features as reusable bundles:

 [tool.pixi.feature.tests.dependencies]